jsgoupil/quickbooks-sync/README.md

 15. `GetCompanyFile` - Indicates which company file to use on the client.
 By default, it uses the one currently opened.

+### XSD Generator ###
+The XSD generator that Microsoft provides does not embed enough information in the resulting C#.
+For this reason, this project has its own code generator which enhanced a lot of types.
+For instance, we order properly the items in the XML.
+We add some length restriction.
+We add some interfaces.

+We marked some properties as deprecated as we found out QuickBooks was emitting a warning when using them.
+If you find more properties, let us know.

+We use a modified version of the XSD provided from QuickBooks; after working on this project, we found that the XSD are not up to date with the latest information.

 ## Contributing

 Contributions are welcome.
 Code or documentation!